Nudists strip off at new zone in Paris park

 City officials have set aside a reserved space for naturists in this grassy public space.
 The nudist area is a temporary experiment -- open daily from August 31 to October 15, 2017.

-Signs have been erected to warn passerbys of what's going on -- and officials say they are committed to ensuring the nudity and tranquility of the naturists will be respected.
+Signs have been put up to warn passersby of what's going on.
+Officials say they are committed to ensuring the nudity and tranquility of the naturists will be respected.
+Voyeurism will not be tolerated.

 'It's a real joy'